Biomedical Engineering Facilities

 D. Patrick O'Neal, Ph.D., Assistant Professor of Biomedical Engineering

-The Nano Particle Training and Manufacturing Laboratory, Location: BEC 136
+The Nano Particle Training and Manufacturing Laboratory, Location: Biomedical Engineering Building 136

 Dr. O'Neal's laboratory focuses on biomedical optics and nanotechnology for the support of cancer detection, treatment, and management.
 Current activities include optical sensing and imaging, development of optically-active nanoparticles for detection, imaging, and drug delivery, surface-enhanced Raman spectroscopy for bio-assays, and nanomaterial toxicity assessment.
 Major equipment includes a PTI Dual Monochromator Fluorescence Spectrometer, fiber optic equipment (Thor Labs), a Beckman Coulter DU-800 UV-Vis Spectrophotometer, and a Raman Systems R3000-HR Raman Spectrometer: portable system with 785nm laser.